matheuscvp/matheuscvp/README.md

 ## 📖 About Me
 Hello there!
 I am Matheus Calixto Vaz Pinheiro.<br>
-I am a Software Engineer and I am looking for opportunities for professional and personal growth.
+I am a Software Engineer and I look for opportunities for professional and personal growth, and I know thatthis will come through challenges and I am looking forward to facing them.

 My best qualities are generosity, leadership, perseverance, communication and proactivity.
-My best technologies are React and Java Spring boot.
+My best technologies are React, React Native and Redux.

 ## 🔭 I’m currently working on:
-* 7COMm - People and Tech to Transform as a Full Stack Software Developer
+* 7COMm - People and Tech to Transform as a Full Stack (Front End focused) Software Developer
+  * Where I work with React, React Native, Redux, Javascript, Typescript and Material UI.
+My responsibilities are to develop new features, fix bugs and improve the codebase.
+To make that improvements I use the best practices of the technologies and the best practices of software development.
+And to do that I dialogue with the team and the product owner to understand the needs and the best way to implement the features.

 ## Works:
 * Hortum app, [Documentation](https://fga-eps-mds.github.io/2020.2-Hortum/), [Backend](https://github.com/fga-eps-mds/2020.2-Hortum) and [Frontend](https://github.com/fga-eps-mds/2020.2-Hortum-Mobile).